 Whit Stillman's Metropolitan - Stillman Better than Mamet

-On the other hand, we'd be happy to have the films of Whit Stillman constantly looping all day at the Towers.
+By contrast, we'd be happy to have the films of Whit Stillman constantly looping all day at the Towers.
 We never tire of them.
-They support repeated watches because of the wit of the dialogue, which magnifies the humanity of the characters and the sentiment conveyed in the story.
-Very tea and cake-friendly too.
+They support repeated watches because of the wit of the dialogue, which lets the humanity of the characters and the sentiment conveyed in the story unfold gently.
+Whit's films are very tea and cake-friendly.

 Metropolitan - Urban Retreat

-Metropolitan is the 1990 directorial debut of 'prep auteur' Whit Stillman.
-The story concerns a group of wealthy Park Avenue teens in the 80s who draw a poor outsider, the "committed socialist" and "public transportation snob" Tom Townsend, played by Edward Clements, into their Yuletide cycle of soirées and debutante parties.
+Metropolitan is 'prep auteur' Whit Stillman's 1990 directorial debut.
+The story concerns a group of wealthy Park Avenue teens in the 80s who draw a poor outsider, the 'committed socialist' and 'public transportation snob' Tom Townsend, played by Edward Clements, into their Yuletide cycle of soirées and debutante parties.
 Townsend's a sort of Fanny Price character from Jane Austen's Mansfield Park.

-Favourite character has to be the cynical and pompous Nick Smith, played wonderfully by Christopher Eigeman.
-He is acutely aware of the charade they're acting out and wonders whether the "more fortunate are really that terrific".
+My favourite character has to be the cynical and pompous Nick Smith, played wonderfully by Christopher Eigeman.
+He is acutely aware of the charade they're acting out and wonders whether the 'more fortunate are really that terrific'.
 Nonetheless, he is resolute in his determination to preserve the façade.

 Knowing the voices of the characters and listening only to the audio of the film, as if it were a radio play, it still delights.
 A test of a good dialogue-driven narrative.